noxthot/ss22_julia_workshop/pages/datascience/exploratory_da.md

 ```

 ## Data Wrangling
-In a first step, let us get a descriptive overview over the data by having a applying `describe()`.
+In a first step, let us get a descriptive overview over the data by applying `describe()`.
 Also note the additional arguments that are given to `show()`for displaying all rows and columns.
 ```julia
 julia> show(describe(df_survey), allrows=true, allcols=true)